 In addition to being a guest faculty member of the Eddie Adams Workshop, the Western Kentucky University Mountain Workshops and Momenta Workshops, she has been a member of the faculty for the Department of Defense Worldwide Military Photographers Workshop in Ft.
 Meade for the last nineteen years.

-A select list of Mary’s clients include Stern Magazine, The Washington Post, The New York Times, The Los Angeles Times, AOL, Google, Inside Counsel Magazine, Fed-Tech Magazine, T. Rowe Price, Ashby Law and BU Today for Boston University.
+A select list of Mary’s clients include Stern, Paris Match, Internazionale, Esquire, Elle, Cosmopolitan, The Washington Post, The New York Times, The Los Angeles Times, T. Rowe Price, AOL, Google, Inside Counsel Magazine, Fed-Tech Magazine, Ashby Law and BU Today for Boston University.
 She has been published all over the globe including Le Monde, De Groene Amsterdammer, The International Herald Tribune, iDNES, inmediaONE, Mother Jones, and The Christian Science Monitor.